 London Councils works closely with key partners to support the car club sector.
-With over 400,000 members across the capital, car sharing could become a more important mode of sustainable transport in London.
+Car sharing could become a more important mode of sustainable transport in London.
 London Councils is determined to continue supporting a responsible growth of the sector and ensure it contributes to the capital’s sustainable transport strategy.

 What is car sharing?